How to Raise $500 to $5000 From Almost AnyoneSee More Details Below

 As Andy Robinson shows in How to Raise $500 to $5000 from Almost Anyone:

 Donor cultivation is minimized

 Your campaign can be launched, and concluded, in a span of weeks or months

 In essence, Robinson has produced the Everyman's guide to asking - a proven, uncomplicated strategy for raising a substantial sum of money efficiently and in a hurry.

 Written for board members, Robinson's book takes only an hour to read.
 Fact is, he doesn't need any longer to prepare your board and volunteers for a roll up your sleeves, down and dirty, "Hey, we just went over goal!" campaign.

 About the Author

-Andy Robinson, also the author of Great Boards for Small Groups and The Board Member's Easier Than You Think Guide to Nonprofit Finances (with Nancy Wasserman), has been raising money for social change since 1980.
+Andy Robinson, also the author of What Every Board Member Should Know, Do, and Avoid, Train Your Board (and Everyone Else) to Raise Money (with Andrea Kihlstedt) and The Board Member's Easier Than You Think Guide to Nonprofit Finances (with Nancy Wasserman), has been raising money for social change since 1980.
 As a trainer and consultant, he has assisted nonprofits in 40 states and Canada, leading workshops on fundraising, grantseeking, board development, strategic planning, marketing, leadership development, and earned income strategies.